uwcirg/patient-summary/README.md

    4. Your new API key should now be listed.

 ### Configuration
-Parameters for the app are stored in [environmental variables](http://man7.org/linux/man-pages/man7/environ.7.html) that are stored in an `.env` file (run `cp default.env .env` at command line to create the .env file) and it allows the environment variables thus specified to be read by the application at build time.
+Parameters for the app are stored in [environmental variables](http://man7.org/linux/man-pages/man7/environ.7.html) that are stored in an `.env` file (run `cp frontend.env.default .env` at command line to create the .env file) and it allows the environment variables thus specified to be read by the application at build time.
 The [dotenv package](https://www.npmjs.com/package/dotenv) is used to store the default variable values, which can be overwritten by defining a more specific env (e.g., `.env.local`) file or by setting the variables in the deployment system.
-For more information, see the [React documentation](https://create-react-app.dev/docs/adding-custom-environment-variables/).
+For more information, see the [React documentation](https://create-react-app.dev/docs/adding-custom-environment-variables/).  **Note**: for setting up environment file for a docker instance, please read under Docker

 #### Parameters
 | Parameter | Description | Allowed Values |